Rok posing in front of the Tengzug Shrine in Tongo Hills, Ghana

 I could still feel the hate towards white people when the guide was explaining about the harsh conditions and cruel treatment they received from European colonizers.
 Guides never mention that slavery existed even before white colonizers came to Africa and it is present even up to these days in most countries of West Africa.

-Without a doubt, it is true that Dutch and English took it to extremes.
-UNESCO has declared many of these castles and forts on the Gold Coast World Heritage sites of great historical importance.
+UNESCO recognized many of these castles and forts on the Gold Coast as major landmarks and has listed them as World Heritage sites of great historical importance.

 Elmina fish market